 If you are looking for a similar kind of guarantee in income as a freelancer, you may be disappointed.

 There is nothing like a guarantee of income anywhere on this planet.
 Have you not heard about people losing jobs.
 What if a person loses the ability to do a job (met with an accident, depression for family issues).

 In the world of technology, there isn’t too much you can do about when you are fired.
 More importantly, if you are ready to take the needed steps now, you may be able to survive the bad phase as an employee.

 BTW coding and development jobs are deadends anyway after 40.

 The Guarantee of What?

 When I left my job, I was working as a C# developer for a printer company Lexmark International.
-I was in the Windows printer utility application development division but I always wanted to be on the web and when I was in the dilemma to quit I wanted to be
+I was in the Windows printer utility application development division, but I always wanted to be on the web, and when I was in a dilemma to quit I wanted to be

 - An SEO expert (had taken up a job in SEO as well)